AppVerk/GoogleCloudStorageMediaBundle/README.md

 # GoogleCloudStorageMediaBundle

 Symfony Media Bundle.
-The bundle allow in easy way upload files.
-The bundle required to working [dropzone.js](http://www.dropzonejs.com/) script.
+The bundle allows for easy file uploads.
+The bundle requires the [dropzone.js](http://www.dropzonejs.com/) script to work.

 ## Configure